4-H National Mentoring

 - Demonstrate and model partnership values, dependability, commitment, follow-through and open communication.

 - Contact staff about any concerns that arise during the course of the mentor relationship, as soon as they arise.

-- One hour per week in a small group or one-on-one setting, with additional contacts as appropriate
+- One hour per week during the school year in a small group or one-on-one setting, with additional contacts as appropriate

 - Turn in Application to the 4-H Office